Clyde (Vic.)

 Clyde has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 57 projects likely to impact the area.
+Infrastructure changes significantly influence local performance.
+AreaSearch identified 57 projects potentially impacting the area.
 Key projects include Oak Grove, Levande Selandra Rise Retirement Village, Springleaf Avenue Recreation Reserve (Springleaf Active Open Space Development), and Casey Fields South Residential.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.